 - check and, if necessary, replace the evaporator sensor;

-To eliminate it, it is necessary to check the patency of the condenser and, if necessary, clean it or replace it.
+To eliminate this, it is necessary to check the patency of the capacitor and, if necessary, clean it or replace it.